dvudd/CI_PP3/README.md

 </details>

+### Known Bugs
+No known bugs remaining.

 ## Technologies used
 - IDE: Microsoft VS Code
 - Repository: GitHub
 - Deployment: Heroku
+- Flowchart: Lucidchart
 ### Languages
 - Python
 ### Libraries
 - [Curses](https://docs.python.org/3/howto/curses.html)
-    - Curses is used to print everything to the screen, positioning of the text and its color.
+    - Curses is used to print everything to the screen, allowing positioning of the text and its color.
 - [Random](https://docs.python.org/3/library/random.html)
-    - The random lilbrary is used to randomize the words from words.txt
+    - The random library is used to randomize the presented words from words.txt
 - [Time](https://docs.python.org/3/library/time.html)
-    - Time library is used to keep track of time for the timer
+    - Time library is used to keep track of the timer

 ## Deployment
 ### Heroku